nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to add a flashcard
 2. QuickCache adds it to the list
+3. QuickCache updates flashcard save file (UC08)
-3. User requests to list flashcards
+4. User requests to list flashcards
-4. QuickCache shows the list of flashcards including the recently added flashcard
+5. QuickCache shows the list of flashcards including the recently added flashcard

     Use case ends.